Cambridge Scientific Instrument Company

 Cambridge Scientific Instrument Company was a company founded in the late 1870s by Robert Fulcher.
 The original use of the company was to service instruments for the Cambridge physiology department.
 In the beginning, the company was financially driven by a friend of Horace Darwin (1851–1928), Albert Dew-Smith (1848–1903).
 Eventually, Fulcher was fully replaced in the company by Darwin and Dew-Smith, in 1881, who would then become the sole co-owners.
 In light of the company being taken over, by Darwin and Dew-Smith, it grew in regard and size.
 By the time the company was about 15 years old, in 1891, Horace Darwin became the sole owner of the company.

 Horace Darwin, the son of Charles Darwin, was first apprenticed to an engineering firm in Kent, and returned to Cambridge in 1875.
 Dew-Smith was an engineer, photographer and instrument maker who was at Trinity College, Cambridge with Darwin.
 Darwin's grandson Erasmus Darwin Barlow was later chairman.

 Designed between 1883/84, the rocking microtome, otherwise known as The "Darwin Rocker", was one of Darwin's most successful designs which continued to be manufactured until the 1970s.
 Another famous instrument manufactured by the Cambridge Scientific Instrument Company and created by Horace Darwin was the micrometer used with "worm stone".
 This was used to study and analyze the rate at which worms would bury stones in the ground.

 Their partnership became a limited company in 1895.
 In 1920 it took over the R.W.
 Paul Instrument Company of London, and became The Cambridge and Paul Instrument Company Ltd. The name was shortened to the Cambridge Instrument Company Ltd. in 1924 when it was converted to a Public limited company.
-As of 1960 the company started to decline and continued to struggle to make profit, until 1968 when the company was eventually sold out to the George Kent group.
-The Cambridge name was continued to be used on some products.